 Fast Fault Current Injection

 Fast Fault Current injection is necessary to support the Total System during a fault on the Transmission System.
 The design of Fast Fault Current injection is tailored to this, and does not relate directly to faults on the Distribution Network, not least as those will tend to have longer clearing times than those of the Transmission System for which Fast Fault Current injection is designed.
 In this Section 12.6 the faults referred to are Transmission System faults which clear within 140 ms and which will be seen in the Distribution Network as a voltage depression.
+For this section 12.6 voltage and current quantities are assumed to be positive phase sequence values.

 Each Power Park Module shall be required to satisfy the following requirements: